 Charter Communication Logo

-The latest redesign has led to a significant simplification of the Charter Communication logo.
+The latest redesign has significantly simplified the Charter Communications logo.
 He now looked concise and minimalistic.
 The first word has become even larger.
 Used the same typeface as the previous redesign, but with thinner lines in the characters.
-The color of the word “Communication” has been changed to gray and has also been slightly increased.
+The color of the word “Communication” has been changed to gray and slightly increased.

 Font and Colors